zakahan/auto-slicing/README_en.md

 - You say that your love is charming and you're really determined, but it still requires a lot of operation.
 So, is there any simple yet powerful way to slice the video?
 - Yes, there is, bro.
 - Take a look at "auto-slicing".
 You take care of the recorded broadcast, and it takes care of the slicing.
+- Currently, it is still at a relatively ordinary stage.
+Waiting for multiple rounds of optimization.

 ## 👀Quick Start